iandoesallthethings/twitch-plays-vim/README.md

 ## TODO

 - [x] ~~Look into restricted mode (-z)~~ Looks like it's removed.
+- [x] Point neovim at the smaller init.lua rather than my real one?
+- [x] Stick it in a docker container
 - [x] Readonly filesystem except project dir
-- [x] Figure out the vm thing (ended up going with docker)
-- [x] Point neovim at the smaller init.lua rather than my real one?
 - [x] Vpn for docker to protect IP.
 - [ ] Stream deck button to pause sending commands to vim
 - [ ] Donations to execute bash commands? 🤔